kstenerud/specifications/README.md

 Compact Float Format
 --------------------

-An encoding scheme to store a floating point value in as few bytes as possible for data transmission.
-This format supports all values that can be stored in 128 bit ieee754 floating point values (decimal and binary).
+Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-CFF can store all of the kinds of values that ieee754 can without data loss:
+Compact float can store all of the kinds of values that the ieee754 decimal types can, without data loss:
-* Normalized values
+* ±0
-* Subnormal values
+* ±infinity
-* Positive and negative 0
-* Positive and negative infinity
+* Signaling and quiet NaNs, including payload
-* NaNs (not a number)

 #### Specification